Old House, Pirot: Construction and layout

 Various uniquely-named rooms lead off the hall: the bedroom, the Kandil (Thurible) Room, the Great Room, the Treasury, and the Sar'k Room.

-While the ground floor was used day-to-day by the house's residents, the upstairs were reserved for prominent guests.
+While the ground floor was used on a daily basis by the house's residents, the upstairs was reserved for prominent guests.
 A staircase leads up from the second floor to a viewing platform on the roof.
-The roof has wide eaves that are lined with shingle and form a wreath of archivolts over the windows at the front and sides of the house.
+The roof's wide eaves are lined with shingle and form a wreath of archivolts over the windows at the front and sides of the house.
 This unique roof design is unusual even in the Balkans.

 There are several engraved cabinets in the house.
 The best work is on the ground floor and is attributed to a craftsman of the famous Debar school.
 The ceiling of the divanhana is also engraved, while the Great Room features a plaster stucco ceiling.
-Typical of Serbian architecture of this period, the house also has a secret passage and a unique "Kandil" (thurible) Room.
+Typical of Serbian architecture of this period, the house also features a secret passage and a unique "Kandil" (thurible) Room.
 The secret passage was accessed from behind the downstairs cabinet and led to the house's rear entrance under the staircase.
 In the Kandil room, an iconostasis adorned the eastern wall, and a thurible would be burnt during religious holidays.